cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

 void NativeMemorySharedToScriptActor::initialize(void* ptr, uint32_t byteLength) {
     CC_ASSERT_NULL(_sharedArrayBufferObject);
     // The callback of freeing buffer is empty since the memory is managed in native,
-    // the external array buffer just holds a reference to the memory.
+    //The external array buffer just holds a reference to the memory.
     _sharedArrayBufferObject = se::Object::createExternalArrayBufferObject(ptr, byteLength, [](void* /*contents*/, size_t /*byteLength*/, void* /*userData*/) {});
     // Root this object to prevent it from being garbage collected (GC), we will invoke `unroot` in the destroy function.
     _sharedArrayBufferObject->root();